 And I thought later that the water fountain in the name Hotel de la Gare & du Chateau d’Eau could have been a publicly available fountain in the hotel’s central yard for watering horses or even for household use.

 Grandpa Charlie had gotten a divorce, and so was free to marry Georgette.
-So they did marry in the Montmartre district of Paris, the same city where Georgette had trained to be a seamstress many years before.
-The plan was to go into business logging hardwoods from West Africa, but it fell through.
+So they did marry in the Montmartre district of Paris.
+The plan was to go into business logging hardwoods from West Africa and importing them into France, but it fell through.
 So instead they had to return to Charlie’s home territory, the Pacific Northwest and Washington state, a much longer distance.
 Georgette was deathly ill on the boat from sea sickness combined with pregnancy.
-She often said that if she’d known she would end up in Washington, she probably would not have agreed to marry.
-With so many bad memories from the journey, no wonder she seemed to want to put her life in France completely behind her.
+She often said that if she’d known she would end up in Washington, she probably would not have agreed to marry Charlie.
+With so many bad memories from the journey to Washington, no wonder she seemed to want to put her life in France completely behind her.

 By this time, my father had moved Grandma Georgette to live with him in Seattle, as she was getting too old to take care of herself.
 And about that time, I found out that Georgette had indeed been writing to a relative in France for quite awhile, a sister named Therese Couche.
 And this letter-writing campaign was ongoing.